krb5/krb5/doc/mitK5features.rst

   - The test suite incorporates soft-pkcs11 so that PKINIT PKCS11 support can always be tested.

+Release 1.19

+* Administrator experience:

+  - When a client keytab is present, the GSSAPI krb5 mech will refresh credentials even if the current credentials were acquired manually.

+  - It is now harder to accidentally delete the K/M entry from a KDB.

+* Developer experience:

+  - gss_acquire_cred_from() now supports the "password" and "verify" options, allowing credentials to be acquired via password and verified using a keytab key.

+  - When an application accepts a GSS security context, the new GSS_C_CHANNEL_BOUND_FLAG will be set if the initiator and acceptor both provided matching channel bindings.

+  - Added the GSS_KRB5_NT_X509_CERT name type, allowing S4U2Self
+    requests to identify the desired client principal by certificate.

+  - PKINIT certauth modules can now cause the hw-authent flag to be set in issued tickets.

+  - The krb5_init_creds_step() API will now issue the same password expiration warnings as krb5_get_init_creds_password().

+* Protocol evolution:

+  - Added client and KDC support for Microsoft's Resource-Based Constrained Delegation, which allows cross-realm S4U2Proxy requests.
+A third-party database module is required for KDC support.

+  - kadmin/admin is now the preferred server principal name for kadmin connections, and the host-based form is no longer created by default.
+The client will still try the host-based form as a fallback.

+  - Added client and server support for Microsoft's KERB_AP_OPTIONS_CBT extension, which causes channel bindings to be required for the initiator if the acceptor provided them.
+The client will send this option if the client_aware_gss_bindings profile option is set.

+User experience:

+  - The default setting of dns_canonicalize_realm is now "fallback".
+    Hostnames provided from applications will be tried in principal names as given (possibly with shortname qualification), falling back to the canonicalized name.

+  - kinit will now issue a warning if the des3-cbc-sha1 encryption type is used in the reply.
+This encryption type will be deprecated and removed in future releases.

+  - Added kvno flags --out-cache, --no-store, and --cached-only (inspired by Heimdal's kgetcred).

 `Pre-authentication mechanisms`

 - PW-SALT                                         :rfc:`4120#section-5.2.7.3`